mkramar/dizzyrobot/Firmware/Motherboard/simplelink_cc32xx_sdk_1_50_00_06/tools/cc32xx_tools/servicepack-cc3x20/README.md

 ## What's New

-* The fix for the WPA KRACK vulnerability has been applied.
-* Support for generating a certificate signing request (CSR) based on the installed device-unique key-pair and use the device unique key-pair for mutual authentication in TLS.
+* Support installing a certificate only in the crypto util module (until now private key is a must when installing a security element in the crypto util). the certificate is used only for verification of a buffer.
+* Support ECDSAwithSHA256 signature verification in the crypto util.
+* Support ECDSAwithDIGEST in the crypto util. this enables checking a message with a message digested in the application layer.

 ## Upgrade and Compatibility Information

-The ServicePack can be programmed using UniFlash utility version v4.2 and up.
+The ServicePack can be programmed using UniFlash utility version v4.3 and up.
 Latest UniFlash utility can be downloaded from <http://www.ti.com/tool/UniFlash>.

 The ServicePack can also be flushed using host driver API's or OTA application